+Table 4 - Date/Time Formats

 XML Interface Messaging

 5

 The XML Schema document is the official description of the XML interface for the SOA and LSMS.
 This section provides commentary and examples to further describe and clarify the interface.

 Note that while the runtime schema uses abbreviated names for the XML tags, the schema described here is the equivalent long form.
 The shorter form provides operating efficiencies for the runtime system, but is somewhat harder to read.